ditrix36/pxShader/README.md

    var myText = text({x:10,y:20,text:"Hello world"});
    myText.draw();
    ```
    So here we use the function text to initialize an object shape and return it to the variable myText then call the buit-in method          `myText.draw();` that all object shapes pocess to draw the text.
-So let's look at the syntax:
+So let's look at the general syntax:

    | paramter | meaning |
    | ---      | ----    |